macroquest/docs/reference/data-types/datatype-byte.md

 # DataType:byte

+Represents an 8 bit integer, with values randing from 0 to 255.
 This is a pure DataType and has no members